ats-tandjoeng7/kickstarter-analysis/README.md

 ## Update a repository
 We use `git pull` or `git push` command on Git Bash/Terminal to update a repository, but it is recommended to make a backup of local repository before doing so.\
 If `git status` command gives something like "On branch main ..
-Your branch is up to date with 'origin/main'. nothing to commit, working tree clean," it is unnecessary to run `git pull` or `git push` command because there is nothing to pull to our local repo or push to our remote repo.
+Your branch is up to date with 'origin/main'. nothing to commit, working tree clean," this usually means it is unnecessary to run `git pull` or `git push` command because there will be nothing to pull to our local repo or push to our remote repo.

 ### `git pull`
 ```